-It would appear that Captain Crozier had zeal, but the question for General Milley and, ultimately, Secretary Esper, is was the zeal was the right kind, and was it properly vectored?
+It would appear that Captain Crozier had zeal, but the questions for General Milley and, ultimately, Secretary Esper, are: was the zeal the right kind, and was it properly vectored?
 Or was Secretary Modly correct that Captain Crozier lacked sufficient appreciation for the “larger strategic context” and competing “national security imperatives”?
 Did emotion make Captain Crozier too impatient about the pace of the Navy’s action and the leadership of civilian superiors?
 Did he allow adversaries to seize the initiative in grey zone conflicts?
 Did he overestimate the risk to his crew, and underestimate the risk to civilians?

 Overall, did Captain Crozier make the right decisions for the Navy and, more importantly, the nation?
 To be clear, Captain Crozier insisted that he was ready to take his ship into combat and fight adversaries if the nation was at “war”, but to what extent is he prepared to take risks to wage grey zone “war” when that’s the mission in our complicated world?